zeke/gemini-media-interpreter/README.md

-# 🍿 Gemini video interpreter
+# 🍿 Gemini media interpreter

-This is a simple Python script that uses Google's Gemini API to extract data from video files.
+This is a simple Python script that uses Google's Gemini API to extract data from video and audio files.

 Cobbled together at [AI Engineer World's Fair 2025](https://www.ai.engineer/), using code from [this workshop](https://github.com/philschmid/gemini-2.5-ai-engineering-workshop) by [@philschmid](https://github.com/philschmid). 🙏

+---

+It can interpret:

+- Audio files on your computer
+- Video files on your computer
+- YouTube videos

 ---